Thames Tunnel: Conversion into a railway tunnel

 The line's engineer was Sir John Hawkshaw who was also noted, with W. H. Barlow, for the major re-design and completion of Isambard Brunel's long-abandoned Clifton Suspension Bridge at Bristol, which was completed in 1864.

 The first train ran through the tunnel on 7 December 1869.
 In 1884, the tunnel's disused construction shaft to the north of the river was repurposed to serve as Wapping station.

-The East London Railway was later absorbed into the London Underground, where it became the East London Line.
+The East London Railway was later absorbed into the London Underground, where it became the East London line.
 It continued to be used for goods services as late as 1962.
 During the Underground days, the Thames Tunnel was the oldest underground piece of the Tube's infrastructure.

-It was planned to construct an intersection between the East London Line and the Jubilee Line extension at Canada Water station.
+It was planned to construct a junction between the East London Line and the Jubilee Line extension at Canada Water station.
 As construction would require the temporary closure of the East London Line, it was decided to take this opportunity to perform long-term maintenance on the tunnel and so in 1995 the East London Line was closed to allow construction and maintenance to take place.
-The proposed repair method for the tunnel was to seal it against leaks by "shotcreting" it with concrete, obliterating its original appearance, causing a controversy that led to a bitter conflict between London Underground who wished to complete the work as quickly and cheaply as possible and architectural interests wishing to preserve the tunnel's appearance.
-The architectural interests won, with the Grade II*listing of the tunnel on 24 March 1995, the day London Underground had scheduled the start of the long-term maintenance work.
+The proposed repair method for the tunnel was to seal it against leaks by "shotcreting" it with concrete, obliterating its original appearance, causing a controversy that led to a bitter conflict between London Underground, who wished to complete the work as quickly and cheaply as possible, and architectural interests wishing to preserve the tunnel's appearance.
+The architectural interests won, with the Grade II* listing of the tunnel on 24 March 1995, the day London Underground had scheduled the start of the long-term maintenance work.

 Following an agreement to leave a short section at one end of the tunnel untreated, and more sympathetic treatment of the rest of the tunnel, the work went ahead and the route reopened – much later than originally anticipated – in 1998.
 The tunnel closed again from 23 December 2007 to permit tracklaying and resignalling for the East London Line extension.
 The extension work resulted in the tunnel becoming part of the new London Overground.
 After its reopening on 27 April 2010, it was used by mainline trains again.